 The Company's operations could be affected by various risks, many of which are beyond its control.
-Based on current information, the Company believes that the following identifies the most significant risk factors that could adversely affect its business.
+Based on current information, the Company believes that the following identifies the most significant risk factors that could have a material, adverse effect on its business, operating results, and financial condition.
 Past financial performance may not be a reliable indicator of future performance and historical trends should not be used to anticipate results or trends in future periods.